 - Create 7 weeks of work experience placements

 - Provide 12 hours of support for young people looking to progress into employment

 Alongside this, Balfour Beatty’s teams also looked for innovative ways to ensure they reduced their environmental impact and carbon emissions.
-Utilising a hybrid solar pod generator to power one of the remote site compounds situated between the airport runway and taxiway, they were able to save 21.2 tonnes of C02, 7,678 litres of diesel and reduced noise pollution.
+Utilising a hybrid solar pod generator to power one of the remote site compounds situated between the airport runway and taxiway, they were able to reduce noise pollution at the same time as saving 21.2 tonnes of C02 and 7,678 litres of diesel.